Kawasss/CORERenderer/README.md

-# CORERenderer
+# The CORE Renderer
-In-house renderer with its own mathematics library, both made by me
+Renderer with its own mathematics library.

+Passion project, made and maintained by me